z669016/adventofcode-2018/README.md

 For part 2, I only had to count the calls to ```move()``` all the points until the smallest possible grid was found.

 ## Day 11
 Nothing special on this one.
-Once the grid has been setup, it's a simple search.
+Once the grid has been set up, it's a simple search.
 On part 2 a better performance can be made, by reusing the calculations of the previous searches (the values of the 4x4 grids can start with the values of the 3x3 grids), but I didn't take that effort.
 Part two ran within 30 seconds, which is slow but still acceptable.